seewood/XenoGC328/README.md

-# XenoGC is a modchip for the Nintendo Gamecube.
+# XenoGC is a modchip for the Nintendo Gamecube

 The idea is a micro sitting on the communication bus between the cpu and the dvd driver board injecting code to patch the dvd controller to make it able to read unsigned code.